QuantEcon/lecture-source-jl/rst_files/testing.rst

 As we'll see later, Travis is a service that automatically tests your project on the GitHub server

-First, we need to make sure that your GitHub account is set up with Travis CI and CodeCov
+First, we need to make sure that your GitHub account is set up with Travis CI and Codecov

 As a reminder, make sure you signed up for the GitHub `Student Developer Pack <https://education.github.com/pack/>`_ or `Academic Plan <https://help.github.com/articles/applying-for-an-academic-research-discount/>`_ if eligible